 Over the past few weeks, the international media has portrayed Brussels as a war zone that tourists would do well to avoid.
 This has obviously had dire consequences for the tourist sector, which is currently experiencing a noticeable decline.
 Who better than the people of Brussels to answer the questions that tourists hesitant about travelling to Brussels might have...

 In order to foster exchanges between the main players of tourism in Brussels (namely tourists from the following countries: France, the Netherlands, Germany, the United Kingdom, Italy and Spain) and the people of Brussels, visit.brussels set up telephone boxes in three emblematic locations of the Brussels-Capital Region: at the Mont des Arts, on the Place Flagey and on the Place Communale in Molenbeek.
 Passers-by will be able to answer questions from foreign tourists.
 A great opportunity for the people of Brussels to defend their Region.

 This professional campaign titled 'Call Brussels' was published in Belgium in January, 2016.
 It was created for the brand: visit.brussels, by ad agency: Air.
 This Ambient medium campaign is related to the Transport industry and contains 1 media asset.
-It was submitted almost 7 years ago.
+It was submitted about 7 years ago.